Effective January 1, 2018, the IRS will implement new audit procedures applicable to entities (including LLCs) taxed as partnerships.

 Under current audit procedures, the IRS is required to provide certain notices to each partner even though a tax matters partner may have been appointed by the partnership to communicate with the IRS.
 If there was an adjustment or deficiency, the IRS would then assess each partner.
-Under the New Partnership Audit Regime, there is a shift in responsibility for audits and associated liabilities from the individual partners to the entity level.
-As the New Partnership Audit Regime permits the IRS to assert audit-year deficiencies to the partnership at an entity level, current partners will be liable for any tax deficiencies found in audit-year partners.
+Under the New Partnership Audit Rules, there is a shift in responsibility for audits and associated liabilities from the individual partners to the partnership itself.

 Requirement to Appoint a Partnership Representative.

-The New Partnership Audit Regime requires the partnership to appoint a “partnership representative” (PR) for each tax year.
+The New Partnership Audit Rule requires the partnership to appoint a “partnership representative” (PR) for each tax year.
 The PR need not be a partner but must have a substantial presence in the U.S., and if the partnership fails to appoint a PR, the IRS will designate a person to act as the PR.
-The IRS acknowledges only the PR as the authorized person to act on behalf of (and bind) the partnership, and notwithstanding any state law or provision in the partnership agreement to the contrary, all partners are bound by the actions of the partnership, as determined by the PR.
+Only the PR will be authorized to act on behalf of (and bind) the partnership.
+Notwithstanding state law or any provision in the partnership agreement to the contrary, all partners are bound by the actions of the partnership, as determined by the PR.
 By designating the PR, the IRS has removed the requirement to notice each partner and will only to notify the PR of any tax item.
 Additionally, the partnership is restricted in its ability to remove and replace the PR; for example, if the IRS receives more than one revocation of a PR designation in a tax year from the same partnership within a 90 day period signed by different persons, it may disregard the designation as ineffective and appoint an alternate PR.

-Elections Out of the New Partnership Audit Regime.
+Election Out of the New Partnership Audit Rules.

-The New Partnership Audit Regime will apply to all entities required to file a partnership tax return; however, certain qualifying partnerships may “elect out” of the New Partnership Audit Regime.
+The New Partnership Audit Rules will apply to all entities required to file a partnership tax return; however, certain qualifying partnerships may “elect out” of the New Partnership Audit Rules.
 A partnership eligible to “elect out” must generally meet the following criteria:

 - The partnership must issue no more than 100 Schedules K-1 annually; and